nkmakau/ghana-name-finder/readme.md

 ## Known Bugs
 * Formula provided to determine day of birth shows results after alert to correct wrong entry.
+* Alert shows when you enter wrong date but not when you leave blank noted on 9/06/2020

 ## Technologies Used
 * HTML